Don't have a Library option in the Main Menu bar?

-As stated at the top of this page, the media tiles are the media you have access to outside of your courses, meaning you can view the media outside of the course classrooms.
-This includes media you own, media that someone has shared with you, AND media that also resides in any collections you are a member of.
+As stated at the top of this page, the media tiles are the media you have access to outside of your courses, meaning you can view the media without having to navigate into a course or classroom.
+This includes media you own, media that someone has shared with you, AND media that resides in any collections you are a member of.

 Each media tile on the Library page provides a thumbnail preview of the media.
 It provides the Name of the media and WHO owns it.
 If you own it, it is your name shown.
 If the media has been shared with you through a collection, or individually, the owners name is shown.
 This may be the case for a lot of the media in your library if you are a member of multiple collections that contain many media.

 The media tile shows the length of the video/interactive media or the number of slides in a presentation.
 And it indicates how long ago it was added to the system.
-For captures of classroom lectures, the title of the media is often also the name of the course to which it was published.
+For captures of classroom lectures, the title of the media is often also the name of the course for which it was created.
 This is the case for the figure shown below.